pugjs/pug-en/src/api/reference.md

 ~ If set to `true`, the tokens and function body are logged to stdout. compileDebug
 ~ boolean
 ~ If set to `true`, the function source will be included in the compiled template for better error messages (sometimes useful in development).
-It is enabled by default unless used with [Express](https://expressjs.com/) in production mode. globals
+It is enabled by default, unless used with [Express](https://expressjs.com/) in production mode. globals
 ~ Array<string>
 ~ Add a list of global names to make accessible in templates.